Going vegan for the animals

 But what about free-range and organic?

-Labels like ‘free-range’ and ‘organic’ generally only serve to make consumers feel better about eating animals.
+Labels like ‘free range’ and ‘organic’ only serve to make consumers feel better about eating animals.
 Animal Aid, and other organisations, have conducted investigations into all sorts of farms, including those considered to be ‘free-range’ and organic and we have found similar shocking scenes that we have found in intensive farms.

-In addition, we have conducted investigations in a range of British slaughterhouses, from conventional to non-stun to ‘high welfare’ and certified organic, and we have found illegal abuse and cruelty to be commonplace.
+We have also conducted investigations in a range of British slaughterhouses – from conventional to non-stun, from ‘high welfare’ to certified organic – and found illegal abuse and cruelty to be commonplace.

 Whether they are a dog who you share your home with, a pig or a chicken on a factory farm, or a fish being torn from the ocean, all animals deserve to live free from harm and suffering.
 By going vegan you will be doing the single, most effective thing you can do to say ‘NO’ to animal cruelty.